ranonsew/go-notetakingapp/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Best-README-Template</h3>
+  <h3 align="center">go-notetakingapp</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    Currently using a placeholder name for the project.
+An old idea from when I first started learning how to code.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />